 Setting front will draw the object in front of all plot elements, but behind any labels that are also marked front.
 Setting back will place the object behind all plot curves and labels.
-Setting behind will place the object behind everything including the axes and back rectangles, thus set object rectangle from screen 0,0 to screen 1,1 behind can be used to provide a colored background for the entire graph or page.
+Setting behind will place the object behind everything including the axes and back rectangles, thus can be used to provide a colored background for the entire graph or page.